Model Context Protocol: The Open Standard for AI Integrations

 Detailed explanation:

-The privacy model of MCP defines clear responsibilities :
+MCP's privacy model assigns clear responsibilities :

 Category 7: Practice, Dos & Don'ts